LCA: Loss Change Allocation for Neural Network Training: Supplementary results: Learning is very noisy

 \figp{valleys_combined_crop}{1}{ Oscillations of two individual parameters of the last kernel layer in CIFAR--ResNet with SGD.
 We look at iterations 50-200 (first 50 skipped due to large fluctuations), and display the parameter that hurt the most (top) and the parameter that helped the most (bottom) in these given iterations (net LCA of +3.41e-3 and -3.03e-3, respectively).
 Here, we visualize the weight movements (orange) along with their gradient values (blue) of the loss of the whole training set w.r.t. that parameter.
 Note that the trajectory of gradients and weights have similar shapes, indicating that these parameters are oscillating back and forth over a parabolic local minima that is shifting slightly (as the other parameters of the network are changing).
 During one back-and-forth cycle, the parameter will help, then hurt once the gradient crosses zero but momentum causes the weight to keep moving in the same direction, then help as the weight movement switches direction, and then hurt again when the gradient crosses zero again.
 This swinging LCA is depicted in the green and red bars.
 Because of these oscillations, the parameters end up helping approximately half the time and hurting the other half.
 While this behavior does not account for all the noise in other parameters and other iterations, it is commonly present. }

-Adjusting hyperparameters has some effect on the percent of parameters helping, shown in \figref{hyperp_lr_crop.pdf}.
-However, within ranges that still allow the network to learn, the percent helped still does not go below 50.3\% or above 51.6\%.
-This is excluding the one configuration of momentum = 0.99 with 53.5\% helped, where train and test performance have both degraded, and the number of parameters with zero LCA has actually significantly increased (resulting in 27.6\% helped, 48.5\% zero, 23.9\% hurt).
+\figggsp{hyperp_lr_crop.pdf}{0.3}{hyperp_mom_crop.pdf}{0.3}{hyperp_bs_updated_crop.pdf}{0.3}{ Effects of different hyperparameter values on the percent of parameters helped per iteration, for CIFAR--ResNet with SGD.
+Left: learning rate, middle: momentum, right: mini-batch size.
+While there is some change in the percent helped, it does not go below 50.3\% or above 51.6\% within hyperparmeter ranges that still allow the network to learn.
+This excludes the configuration of momentum = 0.99 with 53.5\% helped, where train and test performance have both degraded, and the number of parameters with zero LCA has actually significantly increased (resulting in 27.6\% helped, 48.5\% zero, 23.9\% hurt).
+Also, as we increase the mini-batch size to 5000 (1/10th of the training data), the percent helped reaches 56.2\%, but this is not practical as the test performance has become significantly worse. }